 Delirium begins suddenly, causes fluctuations in mental function, and is usually reversible.

 Dementia begins gradually, progresses slowly, and is usually irreversible.

 Also, the two disorders affect mental function differently:

-Both delirium and dementia may occur at any age but are much more common among older people because of age-related changes in the brain Effects of Aging on the Nervous System (See also the aging brain and nervous system.)
-Brain function varies normally as people pass from childhood through adulthood to old age.
-During childhood, the ability to think and reason steadily... read more .
+Both delirium and dementia may occur at any age but are much more common among older people because of age-related changes in the brain Effects of Aging on the Nervous System Aging affects all parts of the nervous system: the brain, the spinal cord, and the peripheral nerves (see also Changes in the Body with Aging: Brain and nervous system).
+Brain function varies... read more .